 A trap awaits those who, after selling shares from exercised ISOs to avoid AMT, want to buy back the stock.

 Puzzled by what to do with your W-2, Form 1099-B, or Forms 3921 and 3922?
 Don't quite know how and where to report sales of company stock on Form 8949 and Schedule D?
 Tax returns involving income from stock options or ESPPs can be confusing.
-The potential for mistakes has been increased by frequent recent changes in IRS reporting rules.
-This article explains errors to avoid when reporting stock compensation and stock sales on your tax return.
+Recent changes in IRS reporting rules haven't helped.
+This article explains errors and nasty surprises to avoid.

 Learn about year-end planning for incentive stock options.
 This article includes ideas related to the alternative minimum tax.